Souvenirs from Prague: 13 original gift ideas with Made in the Czech Republic label

 www.deelive.cz

 Totally last minute thing.
 But why not.
 Affordable and easy to pack.
 One of the best souvenirs from Prague are the local retro sweets.
-For example Piknik (condensed milk packed in a metal “toothpaste” tube) or Antiperle (Czech Tic-Tac from the communism times).
-Or Metro dessert – a special dessert designed for Prague metro opening in 1974!!!
-You can buy them in every supermarket (Billa, Albert, Tesco, Žabka).
-They cost less than 2 euro!
-To learn more about them, please check my other blog post called Traditional and fun Czech sweets.
+For example Piknik (condensed milk packed in a metal “toothpaste” tube).
+You can buy it in every supermarket (Billa, Albert, Tesco, Ĺ˝abka).
+It costs around 2 euros / 50 CZK!
+To learn more about this cult treat, please check my other blog post called Traditional and fun Czech sweets.

 souvenirs from prague